Omegaice/dotfiles/docs/T15G2/optimal-configuration-best-practices.md

 - Color management conflicts with HDR
 - Games with HDR support on Linux are rare

-**Recommendation:** Enable VRR (mature, works well, gaming benefit).
+**Recommendation:** VRR disabled (required for hotplug).
+Use tearing for gaming.
 Skip HDR (immature, marginal benefit, compatibility issues).
 Revisit HDR in 2026-2027.

 ### Per-Display Scaling